alexUXUI/Politwits/README.md

 # Politwits
-The app that allows you to see the twitter timeline and vioting history of US Congressional members.
+See the Twitter timeline and voting history of US Congressional members.

 ####To deploy this app locally!
 ```